billxbf/billxbf.github.io/content/posts/hello_world/index.md

 I'll be writing about:

-- **Tech Hacks**: Most of the time, truth in tech doesn't reside in reports or posts but hidden in code.
+- **Tech Hacks**: Most of the time, truth in tech world doesn't reside in reports or posts but hidden in code.
 I enjoy digging these gems out to see the real flow.
 - **Different AI Research**: I continuously keep track of frontier AI research and especially favor the non-incremental ones, like new architectures to model intelligence.
-- **Stories and Gossip**: The true frontier trends and news usually come from stories and gossip shared through friends, meetups, or conferences.
+- **Stories and Gossip**: The true SOTA usually come from stories and gossip shared through friends, meetups, and conferences.

 ---